Banish the Blues… with Blueberries!

 Blueberries by maira.gall

-It is clear that they are sweet, colourful and can be enjoyed both fresh or frozen or dried is an added bonus to go to your nearest food store and get it on your diet plan as soon as possible.
+It is clear that they are sweet, colourful and can be enjoyed both fresh, frozen or dried is a bonus to go to your nearest food store and get it on your diet plan as soon as possible.

 Blueberries-health benefits